adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 24/4/20

+* Used [Count Vectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) for the first time.
+And understood it.(Two very different things!)
+* Started with [this Adv NLP with SpaCy](https://course.spacy.io/) interactive course!

 ## 23/4/20

 * Used "Convert to Smart Art" in powerpoint for first time.
 Handy life hack!